 |Course||Course Code||Weeks Req.|

 Students do not enrol in the professional practicum units.
-Upon successful completion, the appropriate unit will be added to your enrolment and the result released together with the other enrolled units for the semester.
+Students will be automatically enrolled in the professional practicum unit in their final semester or upon successful completion of the unit and the result released together with the other enrolled units for the semester.

 Your practicum is your opportunity to apply the knowledge you are developing in your studies to real-world situations, so you should wait until you have completed specialisation units before you undertake your placement.
 For students enrolled in pre-2012 courses, you should start your placement in the final years of your course.
 For students in the Bachelor of Science and Master of Professional Engineering, you could start the placement after completing at least two of the level three units from your degree-specific major.

-Your work placement should be relevant to the discipline you are studying and supervised by an accredited member of your industry.
+Your work placement should be relevant to the discipline you are studying, apply your techincal engineering knowledge and be supervised by an accredited member of your industry.
 Your placement can be completed in Australia or overseas.
 If you are unsure if your placement is appropriate, please contact the ECM Student Office who will confirm with your school.

 You can complete placements with more than one employer.
 A separate certificate of practical work must be completed for each work place.
 Your report can discuss one or all of the placements undertaken.